 Incinerators are also extremely expensive to build and to operate.
 Allowing garbage incineration to be eligible for the RPS could drain substantial resources away from solar, wind and other clean renewable energy sources and thus adversely impact the state's ability to meet its clean energy goals.
 The PSC has repeatedly rejected the inclusion of garbage incineration in the RPS because of its adverse environmental impacts.
 There is no new information in Covanta's petition that merits a change in that position.

-Cancer rates are already so high on Long Island and in New York State.
-We can't afford to further compromise public health through exposure to toxic emissions .
 We therefore urge the PSC to deny Covanta's petition to include garbage incineration in the Renewable Portfolio Standard.

 Sincerely,